 MVP monitors Participating Provider compliance with company policies and procedures.
-Non-compliance is identified as failure to follow MVP Protocols for prior authorization of services, unauthorized out of plan referrals, balance billing of Members, and general lack of cooperation with MVP.
+Non-compliance is identified as failure to follow MVP Protocols for prior authorization of services, unauthorized out of plan referrals, balance billing of Members, and failure to respond to MVP's requests for current information, general lack of cooperation with MVP.